-Physician, physiologist, serial entrepreneur, public speaker, and recently the mind behind TedxLondonSalon, ‘The End of Ageing’, Dr Jack Kreindler has an impressive track record.
-I interviewed Jack at his CHHP labs, The ‘Centre for Health and Human Performance’ on Harley Street, an underground physiology and sports medicine boutique with a spa-like feel, filled with bikes, cardio machines and high-spec monitoring equipment.
+Physician, physiologist, serial entrepreneur, public speaker, and recently the mind behind The End of Ageing TedxLondonSalon, Dr Jack Kreindler has an impressive track record.
+I interviewed Jack at his ‘Centre for Health and Human Performance’ lab on Harley Street, an underground physiology and sports medicine boutique with a spa-like feel – filled with bikes, cardio machines and high-spec monitoring equipment.

 As I see it, California especially has three key ingredients:

-1. A critical mass of ‘geeks’ with drive and vision to change the world.
+1. A critical mass of “geeks” with drive and vision to change the world.

 3. A critical mass of innovative healthcare payers and providers that are all in competition with each other.

-There is potential for the UK to be the best island of medical intelligence and the fastest to test, iterate and scale innovation across a whole healthcare system.
+There’s potential for the UK to be the best island of medical intelligence and the fastest to test, iterate and scale innovation across a whole healthcare system.

 Being an entrepreneur, at times, and especially in the early stages, is notoriously a stressful experience.
 With your insight into how humans behave and react physiologically under highly stressful conditions and your own experience as an entrepreneur, what tips do you have for entrepreneurs to reduce the impact of entrepreneurship on their own health?

+Good question.
 Two words: resilience and adaptation.

 A good functioning physiology can withstand stress and adapt to a stressful environment.
-Once adapted, it is able to be more resilient the next time.
+Once adapted, it’s able to be more resilient the next time.
 In the world of entrepreneurship and innovation, you have to be resilient as well as persistent and passionate about what you want to achieve.
 For me, what I want to achieve is not financial gain personally, but to help improve outcomes for less cost and make the experience of healthcare more fulfilling for doctors and patients alike.
 Without money as your metric it sometimes leaves you very exposed from a financial security perspective.
 This can hurt.
-But a good physiology heals quickly, even when it breaks, as does a good entrepreneur.
+But a good physiology heals quickly even when it breaks, as does a good entrepreneur.

 But a good physiology heals quickly, even when it breaks, as does a good entrepreneur.

-Do it right, and we can accelerate efficiency and safety within an industry just like we do with innovation in aviation which is currently much safer and more efficient than healthcare!
+Do it right, and we can accelerate efficiency and safety within an industry, just like we do with innovation in aviation which is currently much safer and more efficient than healthcare!

-We call it Remote Patient ‘Intelligence’, not just ‘Monitoring’
+We call it “Remote Patient ‘Intelligence”, not just “Monitoring”

 If you had one week for the medical school curriculum based on your vision for the future and desire to improve healthcare, what would you put on the syllabus for that week?

-It’s funny you say that, I have just been asked to do that for the groundbreaking surgeon Shafi Ahmed who is introducing a new curriculum at a London medical school for next year.
+It’s funny you say that, I’ve just been asked to do that for the groundbreaking surgeon Shafi Ahmed who is introducing a new curriculum at a London medical school for next year.
 The balance between practicing what is best today and innovating what is better for tomorrow without resting on laurels or being consumed by hubris is vital.
 We must remember that in 100 years time we will be laughing at what we do today.
 Understanding exponentially advancing technology, like computer medical genomics and real world data that drives decision-making for personalisation of care, might make that happen 50 years from now, maybe even 20, we just need to go do it.